 Disaster can strike unexpectedly, dramatically affecting communities, families, and individuals.
-Tulane University’s Disaster and Collective Trauma (DaCT) Certificate prepares aspiring social workers to treat the psychological consequences of these types of crises.
-As one of the few disaster and collective trauma programs in the United States, this program teaches students the skills required to make substantial change in their communities and assist individuals with overcoming the trauma associated with surviving disasters.
-Students who choose to pursue the DaCT Certificate tailor their education and use an anti-oppressive lens with the goal of enhancing the well-being of diverse individuals, families, and communities recovering from disaster and collective trauma.
+The Disaster and Collective Trauma (DaCT) Focus Area as part of TSSW’s Master of Social Work program prepares aspiring social workers to treat the psychological consequences of these types of crises.
+As one of the few disaster and collective trauma programs in the United States, this program teaches students the skills required to make substantial change in their communities and assist individuals cope with the trauma associated with surviving disasters.
+Students who choose to pursue the DaCT Focus Area tailor their education and use an anti-oppressive lens with the goal of enhancing the well-being of diverse individuals, families, and communities recovering from disaster and collective trauma.

-The Disaster and Collective Trauma Certificate appeals to students who
+The Disaster and Collective Trauma Focus Area appeals to students who:

-- wish to explore the theories of trauma, recovery, and disaster mental health
+- wish to explore the theories of collective trauma, trauma adaptation , and disaster mental health

 - are interested in applied practice with individuals, families, or communities recovering from collective trauma, and/or disaster

-- are interested in the policies and programs that influence the ability of individuals, families, and communities to bounce back following collective trauma and disasters
+- are interested in the policies and programs that influence the ability of individuals, families, and communities to not only survive but thrive following collective trauma and disasters

 - Attendance at DaCT meetings